List of sports awards honoring women

-This list of sports awards honoring women is an index to articles about notable awards honoring sportswomen.
-The list gives the country of the sponsoring organization, but some awards are open to sportswomen around the world.
+This list of notable awards honoring sportswomen gives the country of the sponsoring organization, but some awards are open to sportswomen around the world.
 The list includes sub-lists for general awards to female athletes, for awards to association football (soccer) players, to basketball players and to women players in other sports.

 All of these sublists include awards for coaches and administrators in women's sports.
 Awards for these roles are usually not restricted by the recipient's sex or gender.